Burnt-Sienna-Social-Club/burnt-sienna-social-club.github.io/README.md

 There is a multi-picture banner that used css grid that does not display well in IE or Edge browers.

 ****unfinished features****
--contact form
--click out of overlay when you click a link
--dropdown bar on interests section of overlay
+-seperate events page
+-Overlay Functions: close when you click links, links are none active in overlay (contact form & dropdown)